Plant Clips, Ties, Velcro or Twine | Best ways to secure your plant to trellises

 Plastic garden clips

 Plastic garden clips come in various different colors, shapes and sizes.
 Plastic plant clips are best because of their quick release feature.
-To unclip a plant, you'll simply have to open the clip and release the stems.
+To unclip a plant, you’ll simply have to open the clip and release the stems.
 This quick release method saves time, as well.
-I recommend plastic garden clips for plants that don't need to be tightly secured to the trellis.
+I recommend plastic garden clips for plants with flexible stems that don’t need to be tightly secured to the trellis.

 plastic garden clips